TartanLlama/tartanllama.github.io/_posts/2017-01-20-initialization-is-bonkers.md

 Additionally, in order to be [trivial](http://en.cppreference.com/w/cpp/concept/TrivialType) (and therefore [POD](http://en.cppreference.com/w/cpp/concept/PODType)) or an [aggregate](http://en.cppreference.com/w/cpp/language/aggregate_initialization), a class must have no user-provided constructors.
 Don't worry if you don't know those terms, it suffices to know that whether your constructors are user-provided or not modifies some of the restrictions of what you can do with that class and how it acts.

 For our first example, however, we're interested in how user-provided constructors interact with initialization rules.
-The language mandates that the type without the user-provided constructor is value-initialized and the type with is default-initialized.
-Zero-initialization for `foo` gives `a` the value `0`, whereas default-initialization does not initialize `b` in `bar` at all, giving us undefined behaviour if we attempt to read it.
+The language mandates that both `a` and `b` are value-initialized, but only `a` is additionally zero-initialized.
+Zero-initialization for `a` gives `a.a` the value `0`, whereas `b.b` is not initialized at all, giving us undefined behaviour if we attempt to read it.
 This is a very subtle distinction which has inadvertently changed our program from executing safely to summoning nasal demons/eating your cat/ordering pizza/your favourite undefined behaviour metaphor.

 Fortunately, there's a simple solution.
 At the risk of repeating advice which has been given many times before, **initialize your variables.**